How To Adjust A Rolex Watch Band

 This could be a desk/table or hardwood floor.
 You want something on which you can easily locate your spring bar in case it flies off.

-See also How To Pair A Smartwatch With An Android Phone
+See also How To Open A Rolex -- An Easy-To-Follow Guide

 Also, make sure there is something soft spread over it like a cloth, so that your watch does not get scratched when you are working with it.